 The Thomas Viaduct is over 600 feet long and is one of the oldest railroad bridges still in service (built in 1835).
 It is located southwest of Baltimore and spans the Patapsco River.
 The beautiful arches make it a great subject for photographers.

-South of Frederick, the Monocacy Aqueduct cross the Monocacy River just before it empties into the Potomac River.
+South of Frederick, the Monocacy Aqueduct crosses the Monocacy River just before it empties into the Potomac River.
 The 500-foot aqueduct with seven arches was built in 1833.
 It is part of the Chesapeake and Ohio Canal National Historic Park.
+There is a parking area near the aqueduct and you can photograph from the banks of the river.

 Francis Scott Key Bridge